 Also known as: Pancreatic function test

 The secretin stimulation test measures the ability of the pancreas to respond to a hormone called secretin.
-The small intestine produces secretin when partially digested food into the area from the stomach.
+The small intestine produces secretin when partially digested food from the stomach moves into the area.

 You will be asked to not eat or drink anything, including water, for 12 hours before the test.